heistp/irtt/README.md

   - Specify close timeout as param from client, which may be restricted
   - Make connref mechanism robust to listener failure
 	- Add per-IP limiting
+- Show actual size of header in text and json

 ### Inbox